Erasmus+ Traineeship after Graduation

-Recent graduates from all study fields may apply for this scholarship.
+Candidates must be registered before their graduation date.
 The traineeship must be completed within one year (12 months) of graduation.
 The start date must take place within that year.

 Important: Your higher education institution’s internal process must also be taken into account, so please contact the international office at your higher education institution as well.

 Students must find an traineeship themselves.
 This can be in one of the Erasmus+ programme countries or in one of the partner countries.
 The following platforms can help in finding a placement company:

 *All public and private organisations that are active on the labour market or in the domain of diplomacy, education, training and youth work are eligible.
 EU institutions and organisations that administer European programmes, including Erasmus+ National Agencies, are not eligible.

 The countries that qualify for Erasmus+ are:

 - 27 EU Member States and their Overseas Territories